Davies sets club record at 7-0, Brewers beat Pirates 5-3

 Pirates: RHP Rookie Davis (blister on right middle finger) has been put on the 10-day injured list. … RHP Trevor Williams (right side strain) threw a four-out simulated game.
 Manager Clint Hurdle says it was Williams’ first simulated action since being placed on the injured list May 17.
 Williams says he felt no residual pain.
 Hurdle says Williams threw 64 pitches, including a breaking ball, changeup, four-seam fastball and two-seam fastball.
 Hurdle says “it was a good first day as far as getting him back.”

-Brewers: Manager Craig Counsell says RHP Jhoulys Chacín (lower back) is “feeling better” and “throwing more aggressively.”
+Brewers: Counsell says RHP Jhoulys Chacín (lower back) is “feeling better” and “throwing more aggressively.”
 Counsell says there’s a good chance Chacín will play during the team’s upcoming road trip. … LHP Gio Gonzalez (left shoulder) played catch Friday for the first time since being placed on the 10-day injured list.
 Counsell says there’s no timetable for Gonzalez’s return.

 UP NEXT